Restorative Yoga For Beginners

 A more comprehensive look at yoga and mindfulness-based stress reduction (MBSR) was completed via a meta analysis.
 This was a systematic review and meta analysis of randomized control trials.
-It "compared practices that included yoga asanas with and without mindfulness-based stress reduction, to an active control", which you can read more a out here.
+Furthermore, it “compared practices that included yoga asanas with and without mindfulness-based stress reduction, to an active control”, which you can read more a out here.
 42 total studies were included in the analysis, concluding that yoga asanas are at least linked to reduced stress.

-Yoga has even been touted as an option of treatment of depression.
+Yoga has even been touted as an option for treatment of depression.
 A systematic review of 5 randomized controlled trials concluded that there are indications of potential beneficial effects of yoga interventions (like deep breathing, relaxation) on depressive disorders.

 * It’s important to note, we always have to proceed with caution.
 If you’re someone who suffers from stress, anxiety, depression or any other medical condition, it’s important to not abandon any current treatment, but rather to further discuss the potential of adding complementary forms of therapies (like yoga or meditation) to help aide in care of certain conditions with your provider or a licensed professional.

 A particular study published in 2017, included participants in 90 minutes of yoga, 5 days a week, for 12 weeks.
 Yoga sessions consisted of postures, breathing and meditation.
 At the end of the 12 weeks, researchers identified lower levels of inflammation and decreased levels of cortisol.
 Additionally, concluded that we can indeed slow the pace at which we age by adopting yoga and meditation based lifestyle interventions (YMLI).
 This is a fairly impressive finding of yoga in general, and proves that yoga can certainly be an impactful part of an individuals life.